• Skip to primary navigation

 DOUGH:

-• Potatoes; boiled in their skin ideally a day ahead.
+• Potatoes; boiled in their skin on, ideally a day ahead.
 To prepare the dough, the potatoes must be thoroughly cooled.

 • Cream cheese; use any neutral-tasting cream cheese with a higher fat content (do not use the light version).